psibi/wai-slack-middleware/README.md

 }
 ```

-The above configuration will send slack notification to all 400 htpp status code.
+The above configuration will send slack notification to all 400 http
+status code.

 ### Integrating with yesod scaffolding templates

-Go to `Application.hs` and change the function `makeApplication` to something like this:
+Go to `Application.hs` and change the function `makeApplication` to
+something like this:

 ``` haskell
 makeApplication :: App -> IO Application